olidarley/olidarley.github.io/README.md

 Visualising IMDB ratings for the Office
 ![officeDotPlot](/officeDotPlot.png)

-**Cornish beaches**
+**Cornish blue flag beaches**
 Treemap of sand and shingle beaches on the North and South coast of Cornwall, my favourite place in the world.
+The leaf nodes in this case are the towns (eg Padstow) and the 'weight' which sizes them is the number of beaches in that area.
 ![cornwall](/cornwall.png)